Fill out credit forms

 How to Choose the Right Form

-Choosing the right credit form depends on whether you are claiming a tax benefit, applying for a commercial line of credit, or managing your personal credit history.
+Finding the right "credit" form depends on whether you are seeking a tax reduction, applying for a loan, or managing your personal credit history.
+This category covers federal and state tax credits, business lending, and academic certifications.

-Most visitors looking for credit forms are seeking to reduce their federal tax liability.
+Most users in this category are looking for IRS forms to reduce their tax liability.

-• Family & Health: Use Form 8812 for the Child Tax Credit or Form 8962 to reconcile the Premium Tax Credit for health insurance.
+• Family & Health: Use Form 8812 to claim credits for children and dependents, or Form 8962 to reconcile the Premium Tax Credit for health insurance.
+If you have been denied credits in the past and need to re-establish eligibility, use Form 8862.

-• Home & Energy: If you made eco-friendly home upgrades, use Form 5695 (Residential Energy Credits).
-If you are repaying a previous homebuyer credit, use Form 5405.
+• Energy & Housing: For green home improvements, use Form 5695 (Residential Energy Credits).
+If you are repaying a previous homebuyer credit, file Form 5405.

-• Savings & Retirement: Form 8880 helps you claim a credit for retirement account contributions, while Form 8801 is for those who paid alternative minimum tax in a prior year.
+• Savings & Retirement: Use Form 8880 to claim a credit for your retirement account contributions.

-Employers and business owners can use these forms to claim incentives for specific investments or hiring practices:
+Employers and business owners can claim credits for specific investments or hiring practices.

-• Personal Credit: Use the Annual Credit Report Request Form to monitor your credit history for accuracy.
-For bank-specific disclosures, the Personal Financial Statement (Northwest Federal Credit Union) is a common requirement.
+• Personal Credit: Use the Annual Credit Report Request Form to review your history or the Northwest Federal Credit Union Personal Financial Statement to disclose your assets to a lender.

-• Business Credit: If you are applying for trade credit or equipment financing, choose the WestRock Credit Application or the Commercial and Lease Application.
+• Business Credit: Companies looking to establish trade credit should use the WestRock Credit Application or the general Commercial and Lease Application.

 Form Comparison